-Washington state suspends rollout of Johnson & Johnson COVID vaccine as feds review clotting
+Washington state pauses use of Johnson & Johnson COVID vaccine as feds review rare clotting cases

 “There are no incidents that we are aware of with blood clots here,” wrote Inslee spokesperson Tara Lee in an email, adding later: “Hopefully people are aware that it is six people out of 6 million doses total nationwide.”

-Inslee and State Health Secretary Umair Shah spoke this morning about the issue, which has prompted several states to pause use of the vaccine.
+Inslee and State Health Secretary Umair Shah spoke Tuesday morning about the issue, which has prompted several states to pause use of the vaccine.

-Federal health agencies called for an immediate pause in administration of the vaccine after six women who had received it developed a rare condition involving blood clots.

-Federal regulators will now review reports of adverse events and determine if there’s a link to the vaccine.
+Federal regulators will review reports of adverse events.

+“We’re recommending a pause in the use of the J&J COVID-19 vaccine in order to prepare the healthcare system to recognize and treat patients appropriately and report severe events they may be seeing in people,” said Dr. Anne Schuchat, principal deputy director of the Centers for Disease Control and Prevention.

+Schuchat said the pause will also allow for the CDC’s expert committee to review safety data and help determine next steps.

-The federal agencies are recommending that people who were given the Johnson & Johnson vaccine who are experiencing severe headache, abdominal pain, leg pain, or shortness of breath within three weeks after receiving the shot contact their health care provider.
+The federal agencies are recommending that people who were given the Johnson & Johnson vaccine who are experiencing severe headache, abdominal pain, leg pain, or shortness of breath within three weeks after receiving the shot contact their health-care provider.

-The health department said some 149,000 doses of Johnson & Johnson vaccine have been administered in Washington so far.
+The health department said 149,000 doses of Johnson & Johnson vaccine have been administered in Washington so far.

 According to the state’s April 8 update on vaccine distribution, the state was forecast to receive 12,900 doses of the Johnson & Johnson vaccine this week and 4,300 for each of the following two weeks.
 The state was forecast to receive 386,810 doses of all vaccines this week.